donvercety/node-filelog/README.md

 log.err('database', 'authentication error');   // <163751[database]> authentication error
 ```

-By default the module uses the location of the file that is run from to log your data.
+By default the module uses the location of the file that is run from to log your data, for both log and err files.
 You can custom add your own folders to log just by adding two parameters when instantiating the logger object. ( **Folders must exist!** )

 ```js
 log = new logger('/path/to/msg-folder', '/path/to/err-folder');
 ```

-The first parameter is the so called 'keyword', helpful for tagging different logs, for both log and err files.
+The first parameter is the so called 'keyword', helpful for tagging different logs.
 If you just want the plain log with no keywords only time and log data use.

 ```js
 log.useShortLog();